Rare Until It Happens to You: The Kycie Terry Story

 “I don’t think I realized at that time, but now I think there’s a reason that she has this unique name because you Google her and she pops up and it’s because she needed to make a difference in the world.”

 Where things went wrong

-Kycie was diagnosed with Type 1 diabetes on January 30th, 2015 while in DKA (diabetic ketoacidosis).
-Where her story differs from many who live with undiagnosed Type 1 and go into DKA is that she ultimately experienced cerebral edema, a condition where fluid builds up around the brain, causing pressure and swelling.
+Kycie was diagnosed with type 1 diabetes on January 30th, 2015 while in diabetic ketoacidosis (DKA).
+Where her story differs from many who live with undiagnosed type 1 and go into DKA is that she ultimately experienced cerebral edema, a condition where fluid builds up around the brain, causing pressure and swelling.
 This complication was occurring unbeknownst to the healthcare providers treating her at the time, wreaking havoc on Kycie’s brain and nervous system as she slept in her ER room bed.
-Less than 1% of pediatric patients in DKA experience cerebral edema, making it rare, though this statistic was of little comfort to the Terry family.
+Less than 1 percent of pediatric patients in DKA experience cerebral edema, making it rare, though this statistic was of little comfort to the Terry family.
 As Josh puts it, “It’s always rare until it happens to you.”